Azure-Samples/modern-data-warehouse-dataops/archive/e2e_samples/deployment_stamps/docs/AUTH.md

 # Authentication and Authorization

-This sample uses Azure AD as identity provider.
+This sample uses Microsoft Entra ID as identity provider.
 You need to:

-- Provision Azure AD (or use existing one)
+- Provision Microsoft Entra tenant (or use existing one)
 - Add users and groups
 - Register an application
   - Setup authentication